wp-plugins/idx-broker-wordpress-plugin/readme.txt

 == Upgrade Notice ==

+= 1.3.5 =

+Small Patch to resove php error.
+To add more reliability to the plugin we moved to an XML feed for custom links from our server.
+As a result you may see duplicates in your pages generated from custom links.
+Please remove the duplicates in your 'pages' admin and import your custom links again.

 = 1.3.4 =

 Switched from web services to an xml feed for better reliability for custom link aquisition.
 Highly recommended upgrade.